Who we are

 How we use the information provided

 To review the residents’ individual case to see whether it meets the threshold for a trigger review.

 To share with other agencies (see below) to see whether the case is known to them and to review the residents case in a multi-agency setting to put together an action plan to help resolve their case.

 Who has access to the information about you

 Communities, Enforcement and Protection staff members who are involved in your case.

 Who we may share your information with

-Partner agencies, for example: Thames Valley Police, Social care, Housing Associations, Royal Borough internal departments and where lawfully required to do so.
+Partner agencies, for example: Thames Valley Police, Channel and Prevent Multi-Agency Panel (PMAP), Social care, Housing Associations, Royal Borough internal departments and where lawfully required to do so.

 How long we store your information